yl-ang/tp/docs/DeveloperGuide.md

    4. Test case: `borrow 2 2 01-May-2022`<br>
       Expected: No book is borrowed.
 Error details shown in the status message.

-<div style="page-break-after: always;"></div>

 ### Returning a book

-1. Returning a book or all books borrowed by a patron while all books and all patrons are being shown and provided index number is invalid.
+1. Returning a book that has at least one requester while all books and patrons are being shown.

    1. Prerequisites: List all books using the `book list` command.
-List all patrons using the `patron list` command and all books using the `book list` command.
-Ensure that there is only one book in the book list and only one patron in the patron list.

-   2. Test case: `return b/2`
-      Expected: No book is returned.
-Error details show in the status message.

-   3. Test case: `return p/2`
-      Expected: No book is returned.
-Error details show in the status message.

-2. Returning a book that does not have any requesters while all books and all patrons are being shown.

-   1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list and multiple patrons in the patron list.
-The first book must be borrowed and not have any requesters.

-   2. Test case: `return b/1`
-      Expected: First book is returned.
-The initial `Borrowed` tag on the returned book is changed to `Available`.
-The rows showing the borrower and return date is removed.

-3. Returning a book that has at least one requester while all books and all patrons are being shown

-   1. Prerequisites: List all books using the `book list` command.
-List all patrons using the `patron list` command.
-Multiple books in the book list and multiple patrons in the patron list.
 The first book must be borrowed.
 The first book is requested by the first patron.

    2. Test case: `return b/1`
       Expected: First book is returned.
 The initial `Borrowed` tag on the returned book is changed to `Available`.
 The rows showing the borrower and return date is removed.
 The `Requested By` tag is removed and the row showing name of the requester is removed.
 A reminder message is shown in the status message to remind the librarian to notify the first patron.

+   3. Test case: `return b/0`
+      Expected: No book is returned.
+Error details shown in the status message.

-4. Returning all books by a patron while all books and all patrons are being shown
+2. Returning all books by a patron while all books and patrons are being shown.

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list and multiple patrons in the patron list.
 Only the first book, second book, and third book are borrowed by the first patron.
 Among the three books, some have requesters while some do not have requesters.

    2. Test case: `return p/1`
       Expected: The first, second, and third books are returned.
 For all returned books, the initial `Borrowed` tag on the returned book is changed to `Available`.
 The rows showing the borrower and return date is also removed.
-For all returned books that have requesters, the `Requested By` tag and the row showing names of requesters will be be removed.
+For all returned books that have requesters, the `Requested By` tag and the row showing names of requesters will be removed.
 Reminder messages is shown in the status message to remind the librarian to notify patrons who requested for some of the returned books.

-<div style="page-break-after: always;"></div>

 ### Requesting a book

-1. Requesting a book while all books and patrons are being shown and provided index numbers are invalid.
+1. Requesting a book while all books and patrons are being shown.

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
-Ensure that there is one book in the book list and one patron in the patron list.

-   2. Test case: `book request 0 1`<br>
-      Expected: No book is requested.
-Error details shown in the status message.

-2. Requesting a book while all books and patrons are being shown and provided index numbers are valid.

-   1. Prerequisites: List all books using the `book list` command.
-List all patrons using the `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 The first book and all its copies must be borrowed.
 The first book must not already be requested by the first patron, and does not have any requesters.
-The first book is borrowed by the second patron.

    2. Test case: `book request 1 1`<br>
       Expected: All books with same isbn as the first book is requested by the first patron.
 For all such books, an additional `Requested By` tag is shown under the row with return date.
 Name of requester is shown under the `Requested By` tag.

-   3. Test case: `book request 2 1`<br>
+   3. Test case: `book request 0 1`<br>
       Expected: No book is requested.
 Error details shown in the status message.

-   4. Test case: `book request 1 1`<br>
-      Note: This test case must be done after step ii, when the first patron is still requesting for the first book, in order to get the expected result.
-      Expected: No book is requested.
-Error details shown in the status message.

-3. Requesting a book that has some available copies
+2. Requesting a book that has some available copies.

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 The first book is borrowed.
 The second book has the same isbn as the first book and is available.

    2. Test case: `book request 1 1`<br>
       Expected: No book is requested.
 Error details shown in the status message.

-<div style="page-break-after: always;"></div>

 ### Listing all books related to a patron

-1. Listing all books related to a patron while all books are being shown and a book has been borrowed by a patron.
+1. Listing all books borrowed by or requested by a patron while all books and patrons are being shown.

    1. Prerequisites: List all books using the `book list` command.
-Multiple books in the list.
-Ensure that the first book is borrowed by the first person.
+List all patrons with `patron list` command.
+Multiple books in the book list.
+Multiple patrons in the patron list.
+First book is borrowed by the first patron.
+Second book is requested by the second patron.

    2. Test case: `book related 1`<br>
-      Expected: Only first book is shown in the book list.
+      Expected: Only the first book is shown in the book list.

+   3. Test case: `book related 2`<br>
+      Expected: Only the second book is shown in the book list.

-   3. Test case: `book related 0`<br>
+   4. Test case: `book related 0`<br>
       Expected: Book list remains unchanged.
 Error details shown in the status message.

-   4. Other incorrect book related commands to try: `book related`, `book related x`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect book related commands to try: `book related`, `book related x`, `...` (where x is larger than the size of patron list)<br>
       Expected: Similar to previous.

-2. Listing all books related to a patron while all books are being shown and multiple books have been borrowed by a patron.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the list (at least 3 books).
-Ensure that the first, second and third book are borrowed by the first patron.

-   2. Test case: `book related 1`<br>
-         Expected: The first, second and third book are shown in the book list.

-3. Listing all books related to a patron while all books are being shown and a book has been requested by a patron.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the list.
-Ensure that the first book is borrowed by the first patron and requested by the second patron.

-   2. Test case: `book related 2`<br>
-      Expected: Only first book is shown in the book list.

-4. Listing all books related to a patron while all books are being shown and multiple books have been requested by a patron.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the list (at least 3 books).
-Ensure that the first, second, and third book is borrowed by the first patron and requested by the second patron.

-   2. Test case: `book related 2`<br>
-      Expected: The first, second and third book are shown in the book list.

-5. Listing all books related to a patron while all books are being shown and multiple books have been requested and borrowed by a patron.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the list (at least 3 books).
-Ensure that the first and second book are borrowed by the first patron and requested by the second patron.
-Ensure that the third book is borrowed by the second patron.

-   2. Test case: `book related 2`<br>
-      Expected: The first, second and third book are shown in the book list.

 <div style="page-break-after: always;"></div>